 O&M specialists advocate with and on behalf of individuals with visual impairments to promote equal access to information and accessible travel environments.
 Opportunities for advocacy or outreach could include providing in-service trainings or public education initiatives within one's community at the local, state, and even national levels.
-For example, an in-service for adult care professionals may cover human guide techniques, low vision simulations, and recommendations for environmental adaptations.
-O&M specialists are aware of accessibility standards and guidelines that affect travelers with visual impairments, and they advocate for modifications to travel environments and public transportation systems that will promote accessibility.
+For example, staff training for adult care professionals may cover human guide techniques, low vision simulations, and recommendations for environmental adaptations.
+An O&M specialist might provide a similar training in a student's classroom for his or her classmates or teachers.
+O&M specialists are aware of environmental accessibility standards and guidelines that affect individuals with visual impairments, and they may advocate for modifications to travel environments and public transportation systems that will promote accessibility.